 Training at Beyond Food

-The Beyond Food charity operates a six-week course, Freshlife, which has so far helped almost 1,000 people who have been at risk of homelessness.
+The Beyond Food charity operates a six-week course, Freshlife, which has so far helped more than 1,200 people who have been at risk of homelessness.
 The course equips them with cooking skills and key knowledge about healthy eating and nutrition.
 As the course goes on, participants are encouraged to start planning their own futures.
 Additional support is provided for them to recognise and develop employability skills, while advice on anything from debt to housing options is also provided.

-At the end of Freshlife, participants are invited to participate in interviews for the Beyond Food United Kitchen Apprenticeship, based at Brigade restaurant.
+At the end of Get Stuck In, participants are invited to participate in interviews for the Beyond Food United Kitchen Apprenticeship, based at Brigade restaurant.
 This two-year intensive programme results in a certified qualification: an NVQ Level 2 Diploma in Professional Cookery.
 The apprentices go on to train for six months at Brigade, before entering seven-month work placements in some of the most renowned restaurants and hotels in London, including The Savoy Hotel, Corbin & King Restaurants and Bruno Loubet’s Grain Store.
-So far, 61 out of 76 apprentices have graduated from the United Kitchen Apprenticeship.
+So far, 106 out of 123 apprentices have graduated from the United Kitchen Apprenticeship.

 A career in professional cookery isn't for everyone, and Beyond Food also supports those who are interested in working in the catering industry more broadly.
-Get Stuck In is a three-week Beyond Food course providing professional development for London's catering industry, including support with CV-writing and interview skills.
 Out Front is a four-week professional development course for those who are interested in working in front of house roles in the hospitality sector.

 By imparting skills, helping vulnerable people gain qualifications and providing practical support to help participants find stability in other areas of their lives, Beyond Food is tangibly changing lives.